 Louis Petrich received his master’s degree in Social Thought from the University of Chicago in 1986.
 He worked as a dramaturg, assistant director, and actor at the Court Theater in Chicago in the late 1980s, and at the Folger Shakespeare Theatre in Washington, D.C., in the early 1990s.
 In 1990, he received his first Fulbright Scholar Award to teach American literature at the Alexandru I. Cuza University in Iasi, Romania.
 This was followed by service in the United States Peace Corps as a teacher of English teachers at Masaryk University in Brno, Czechoslovakia (where he met his wife).
 Afterwards, he taught American studies through the Civic Education Project to university students in Presov, Slovakia; Iasi, Romania; and Bishkek, Kyrgyzstan.

 He received a second Fulbright Scholar Award to teach American studies at Kyrgyz State National University, also in Bishkek, where he founded the American Studies Resources and Training Center.
 He returned to the United States in 2002 to begin a very different academic career as a Tutor at St. John’s College in Annapolis.
 He remains there to this day, teaching the great books across the liberal arts curriculum.
 He has published articles on Shakespeare, Chekhov, Tocqueville, and liberal education.
 He also publishes poetry.
 He took a year's leave of absence from St. John’s in 2010 to teach mathematics and biology to Arab and Kurdish students at the American University of Iraq, Sulaimani.
-He has two children, ages 22 and 15, and in his spare time he photographs marine life on the oceanic reefs of the world.
-He is honored to return to the Tikvah Institute in 2020, for his third consecutive summer on this distinguished faculty.
+He has two children, ages 23 and 16, and in his spare time he photographs marine life on the oceanic reefs of the world.
+He is honored to return to the Tikvah Institute in 2021, for his fourth consecutive summer on this distinguished faculty.

 Kate Havard Rozansky